petemcw/petemcw.github.com/_posts/2018-04-14-instapot-sloppy-joes.md

     * 1/2 cup beef broth
     * 1/4 cup water
-    * 1 tbsp corn starch
+    * 1 Tbsp corn starch

   directions: |-
-    1. Turn on the Instapot and set to Sauté.
+    1. Turn on the Instapot and set to `Sauté`.
     2. In a small bowl, mix the sauce ingredients and set to the side.
     3. When hot, add the ground beef & garlic to the Instapot.
 Cook until the meat starts to brown.
     4. If desired, turn off the Instapot and drain the fat.
     5. Add pickles, onion, & celery to the meat.
 Sauté for 1-2 minutes.
-    6. Turn off Sauté mode, add sauce & beef broth to the Instapot.
+    6. Turn off `Sauté` mode, add sauce & beef broth to the Instapot.
     7. Set Instapot to manual high pressure and cook for 7 minutes.
 Quick release the pressure when complete.
-    8. If needed, turn on Sauté, add water & corn starch and cook until thick.
+    8. If needed, turn on `Sauté`, add water & corn starch and cook until thick.
 ---

 This recipe is a work in progress.
 We are working towards making a new family recipe and this is the latest version.